Vanya-Martynov/Goal-List/README.md

 npm start

-You will see details where to run this code, you can use browser as example
+You will see details where to run this code, you can use browser as example but it's also supported in Android and IOS